 Supplemental dehumidification is an easy solution for mold prevention

 Understanding how the size of space, type of property, and operation can determine the best dehumidification system for your property.
 Whole house dehumidifiers can control moisture related issues in larger spaces, in conjunction with HVAC systems.
 For smaller spaces such as apartments, it is important to have a reliable and independent source to maintain consistent indoor relative humidity.

 Independent Dehumidification System

-The benefits and value an independent dehumidification system not only add to your property is also a must to prevent mold.
+The benefits and value an independent dehumidification system not only add to your property it is also a must to prevent mold.

 The tankless IW25-4 IN Wall/ ON Wall dehumidifier removes up to 29 pints of moisture per day in spaces up to 1,500 square feet.
 The tamper-proof dehumidifier controls are hidden behind the front cover for a hands-free system, completely independent of the HVAC system.
 Set the desired relative humidity and attach the front cover, making adjustments by occupants unreachable.
-The IW25-4 is an independent dehumidifier system specifically designed for multifamily housing to help prevent mold before it starts to grow.
+The ENERGY STAR® Certified IW25-4 is an independent dehumidifier system specifically designed for multifamily housing to help prevent mold before it starts to grow.